tarsmachine/tarsmachine.github.io/index.md

 1. Love to clone my project and follow the updates
 2. [Thank me](https://imgur.com/a/PiVlCoW) for organizing and sharing my knowledge inputs regularly.
+3. Like the way I search the whole project in Terminal
 3. Tell me they love my original project idea: 'decentralize my brain to a network of brains’

 The staring-forking ratio of my project is as high as the most popular repos on Github.